 The World Naked Bike Ride is a peaceful protest that intends to get its messages across by generating public interest.
-We like spectators and other road users to be pleasantly surprised and take notice.
+We like other road users and spectators to be pleasantly surprised and take notice.
 We do not behave badly!

 The WNBR London organising collective has been working closely with the Metropolitan Police since 2005; they are fully aware of the nature of the protest and supportive of our right to make it.
 We have excellent relations with the police; some years they have assisted with traffic control and have had their own riders accompanying us (although they keep their uniforms on).
 In recent years they have left us to our own devices as we are considered a well run event that doesn’t require close monitoring.